MomentFactory/Omniverse-MPCDI-converter/README.md

 - Requires Omniverse Kit >= 105
 - Tested in USD Composer 2023.1.1 and 2023.2.0

+# Known issue

+- XML extension usage : Fileformat plugin doesn't support having multiple extenions such as .mpcdi.xml (while Omniverse allows it).
+Currently this extension uses the .xml extension, which is not very convenient.

 ## Using the extension

 Enable the Extension ( `Window` > `Extensions` from USD Composer ).